prettygood236/prettygood236.github.io/_posts/Data Structures and Algorithms/Algorithms/2022-02-19-dynamic-programming.md

      # If the problem has already been calculated, return it as is.
      if d[x] != 0:
          return d[x]
-     # If it is a problem that has not been calculated yet, the Fibonacci result is returned according to the ignition formula.
+     # If it is a problem that has not been calculated yet, the Fibonacci result is returned according to the recurrence relation
      d[x] = fibo(x-1) + fibo(x-2) # Write the added value to the list.
      return d[x]